misakey/backend/docs/content/concepts/box-events.md

 ## 1.2. `Member` type event

-An event of type `member.join` is automatically added to the box by the backend when a user joins the box with an invitation link.
+The `member.join` event is sent by the user when they want to be a member of the box.
+The user must have access to the box to send such an event.

 Messages of type `member.join` have no content field: